yosrahelal/paladin/domains/noto/README.md

 ### transfer

 Transfer value from the sender to another recipient.
+Available UTXO states will be selected for spending, and new UTXO states will be created, in order to facilitate the requested transfer of value.

 ```json
 {